Prag8855/aab/content/guides/where-to-buy-what.md

 If you need **fresh fruits, vegetables and meat**, try Turkish supermarkets like Bolu or Eurogida.
 Most of them have a meat counter.
 Use [this map](https://turkischersupermarkt.de/explore/) to find them.

-If you need **special ingredients** like brown sugar, graham crumbs, dopio zero flour, Marmite or maple syrup, see [this guide](/guides/foreign-cooking-ingredients-in-berlin).
+If you need **special ingredients** like brown sugar, Graham crumbs, dopio zero flour, Marmite or maple syrup, see [this guide](/guides/foreign-cooking-ingredients-in-berlin).

 If you just need to buy **drinks and snacks**, go to a [*Späti*](/glossary/Sp%C3%A4ti).